Mike the Tiger: Retirement

-Mike the Mascot
+Mike the Tiger Mascot

 LSU has a costumed mascot also named Mike.
-Mike the Mascot appears at LSU sporting events (as the live Mike the Tiger does not leave his habitat as of 2016, and previously did not attend away games for some time) and also appears at several LSU-related functions.
-In August 2007, Mike the Mascot was featured on a This Is SportsCenter Commercial with LSU alum Shaquille O'Neal.
+Mike the Tiger Mascot appears at LSU sporting events (as the live Mike the Tiger does not leave his habitat as of 2016, and previously did not attend away games for some time) and also appears at several LSU-related functions.
+In August 2007, Mike the Tiger Mascot was featured on a This Is SportsCenter commercial with LSU alum Shaquille O'Neal.
 In 2005, Team Mike was formed by a group of students and has carried on its tradition at LSU.
 This team of students help Mike get to his games and events on time, help him with his costumes, and bring him to Walt Disney World every January to compete in a mascot competition..
-Along with other college mascots, Mike was featured in the Brad Paisley video Country Nation in 2015.
+Along with other college mascots, Mike was featured in the Brad Paisley video "Country Nation" in 2015.